 The right-of-use asset and lease liability valuations are based on the present value of the lease payments over the lease term.
-The lease term is determined as the non-cancellable term of the lease, which may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
+The lease term is determined as the non-cancellable term of the lease, which may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 The Company applies judgment in evaluating whether it is reasonably certain whether or not to exercise the option to extend or terminate the lease, and any modifications to the lease term will result in the revaluation of the lease.
-The present value of the lease payments is dependent on the incremental borrowing rate used, which we apply estimates in determining the rates.
+The present value of the lease payments is dependent on the incremental borrowing rate used, which the Company applies estimates when determining the rates.